dynamsoft-docs/code-parser-docs/introduction/index.md

 ## Usage Scenarios

-* Driver license
+* AAMVA driver's license

 Countries covered: USA, Canada, South Africa.

-    > 1. All versions of the AAMVA Driver's License/Identification Specification used in the US and Canada are supported.
+All versions of the AAMVA Driver's License/Identification Specification used in the US and Canada are supported.

+* South African driver's license

-    > 2. The fields parsed from the South African driver's license are currently limited to some personal information, while the full information will be parsed in a future release.
+The fields parsed from the South African driver's license are currently limited to some personal information, while the full information will be parsed in a future release.

+* Incoming soon

-> Future releases will support more scenarios such as international COVID-19 vaccination certificates, machine readable zones and ID parsing.
+Future releases will support more scenarios such as international COVID-19 vaccination certificates, machine readable zones and ID parsing.

 ## Supported Platforms